jamesrharwood/thesis/data/barriers.md

 ---

 id: need-prompts
-title: Researchers may need prompting to use guidelines at earlier research stages
+title: Researchers may forget to use RGs at earlier research stages
 driver_id: opportunity
 relation_ids: [need-enough-time, need-right-time]
 ---

-Having been told to complete a checklist upon journal submission, some researchers may continue to only ever use RGs as pre-submission checklists if not told otherwise.
-Some researchers report wanting to be told to use reporting guidelines earlier in their research.
+Having been told to complete a checklist upon journal submission, researchers may forget to use a RG earlier next time.

+NB forgetting is different to [not realising](#sec-when-to-use) that RGs can be used early.

 ---

 id: need-findable
-title: Easy to Find
+title: Guidance may be difficult to find
 driver_id: opportunity
 relation_ids: [what-rgs-exist]
 ---